Achieving caribou conservation gains and enhanced winter recreational opportunities

 - Three of the four woodland caribou herds found in Jasper National Park have dropped to critically low numbers and are at risk of disappearing.
 In 2011, Parks Canada released the Conservation Strategy for Southern Mountain Caribou in Canada’s National Parks proposing actions to address caribou declines.

 - Parks Canada's priority is to reduce or eliminate the five key threats identified as contributing to caribou declines in the mountain national parks.
-With caribou numbers critically low, it is important to address these threats now.

 - It is well documented that wolves travel more efficiently in winter on packed trails and this increases their ability to hunt in these areas.